RespiraWorks/PAPR/README.md

 ### 6100/6200/6300 Half Facepiece Mask

+Note that 6100 is the small side, 6200 is medium, and 6300 is large.
+These instructions and the 3D-printed pieces will work with all three sizes.

+These modifications to the mask make it compatible with the PAPR, while also plugging the exhale valve and repurposing one of the inlet filters as an outlet filter.
+This converts the mask into a full 2-way PAPR that filters both inhaled and exhaled air.

 **Step 1:** Select one side of the mask to be the outlet filter side.
 Remove the check valve membrane from the one-way valve on that side.
 Install the bayonet filter cartridge onto that side.
 On the opposite side, leave the valve membrane in place and install the 3D-Printed Bayonet Mask Adapter.

 |                            |                             |                             |